Witchboard: Plot

-At a house party in Fairfield, California, Brandon Sinclair uses his Ouija board with his ex-girlfriend Linda Brewster to contact the spirit of David, whom he communicated with before.
+At a house party in Fairfield, California, Brandon Sinclair uses his ouija board with his ex-girlfriend Linda Brewster to contact the spirit of David, with whom he had communicated before.
 Her boyfriend, Jim Morar, insults David, which provokes him to slash the tires of Brandon's car.
 The next day, Linda uses Brandon's board that was left behind to contact David, who informs her where her lost engagement ring is.
-At the construction site where Jim works, his friend Lloyd is killed by fallen drywall.
+At the construction site where Jim works, his friend Lloyd Salvador is killed by fallen drywall.
 When Jim is questioned by Lieutenant Dewhurst at Lloyd's funeral, Linda contacts David about the accident, but he says that he did not cause it.

 Linda begins to fall under progressive entrapment, where the spirit terrorizes the user enough to weaken them in order to possess them.
 She becomes increasingly preoccupied with communicating with David, and begins to experience nausea and other symptoms, leading her and Jim to believe she is pregnant.
-Brandon brings over psychic medium Zarabeth Crawford to contact David through a séance, and to exorcise him if necessary.
+Brandon brings over psychic medium Sarah "Zarabeth" Crawford to contact David through a séance, and to exorcise him if necessary.
 Zarabeth channels David, who claims to be a ten-year-old boy.
 This further leads Linda to become protective of David and her communication with him.
 After the spirit leaves, a suspicious Zarabeth returns home to research the occurrence, but her throat is slashed before she is thrown through a window and lands on a sundial, impaling her to death.
 The next morning, Brandon hears about her death and suspects that David killed her, but Jim continues to be skeptical of his claims.